Making An Azalea With The Transformation Masks¶

-For the highlights use exactly the same method, AND exactly the same colour, but instead set the layer to Divide (you can find this amongst the Arithmetic blending modes).
-Using Divide has exactly the opposite effect as using multiply with the same colour.
+For the highlights use exactly the same method, AND exactly the same color, but instead set the layer to Divide (you can find this amongst the Arithmetic blending modes).
+Using Divide has exactly the opposite effect as using multiply with the same color.
 The benefit of this is that you can easily set up a complementary harmony in your shadows and highlights using these two.

 Do this with all clusters and leaves, and maybe on the whole plant (you will first need to stick it into a group layer given the background is opaque) and you’re done!

 Transform masks can be used on paint layers, vector layers, group layers, clone layers and even file layers.
 I hope this tutorial has given you a nice idea on how to use them, and hope to see much more use of the transform masks in the future!